|

 other chapters, I always note a few paragraphs that, with another year of effort, I might have

-- SV: A final question about your second book: we have discussed the text's principal constraint; yet,
+improved, repairing minor flaws in either style or voice.
+SV: A final question about your second book: we have discussed the text's principal constraint; yet,

 Eunoia operates according to several subsidiary rules.
 For